Noahliu2333/Elevate-AI/README.md

 It is a website that employes react, typescrpit, and css to search for the gits based on the keywords provided.

- - It starts with the trending 50 gits at the time.
+ - It starts with the trending 50 gifs at the time.
  - if the user search with nothing, it will generate a error message
  - if there is nothing matches with the keyword, it returns nothing
  - Unfortunately, Giphy Api only provides the top 50 matches.